niksudan/twitterfeed/README.md

 *Returns: Boolean*

 Returns if the current tweet is a reply.
-Use within the loop only.

 * * *